EternalV01D/PicoCTF2022/README.md

 ## PicoCTF Challenges
 <hr>
-These are the solutions i made to solve different Pico challenges
+These are the solutions I made to solve different Pico challenges